 Tracking classes will meet in the fall and winter quarters.
 We do not meet during the hot summer months.
-The winter tracking class will begin on January 6, 2012.
 The class is limited to 6 new (beginner) students.
 Contact the tracking coordinator for details.

 Prerequisites: All NDTC classes require proof of current rabies vaccination for dogs age six months or older.